I'm Ramona and I love all types of animals. They all have heart and soul. You just have to pay attention to them.

 Afghan Hounds are naturally eye-catching, with their exotic looks and luxurious coats.
 They are not known for their intelligence, however.
 The breed has a reputation among dog trainers of having a relatively slow "obedience intelligence."
 Owners should not be surprised if their Afghan Hound sometimes chooses to ignore commands.

 The temperament of the typical Afghan Hound can be aloof and dignified, but happy and clownish when playing.
-In the UK, this breed has a median lifespan of about 12 years, 18 if the dog is well cared-for.
+In the UK, this breed has a median lifespan of about 12 years, 18 if the dog is well-cared-for.
 They are tall dogs, standing 24 to 29 inches (61 to 74 cm) in height and weighing 45 to 60 pounds (20 to 27 kg).
 The long, fine-textured coats require considerable care and grooming.

 The Akbash breed originates from the great plains of Turkey.
 This breed is known for its guarding skills.
 It is a confident worker and is suspicious of strangers.
-These dogs weight from 90 to 130 pounds (40 to 60 kg), averaging 90 pounds for the female and 120 lb (55 kg) for the male.
+These dogs weigh from 90 to 130 pounds (40 to 60 kg), averaging 90 pounds for the female and 120 lb (55 kg) for the male.
 They have a distinct white coat, long legs, a feathered curved tail, and pink skin blotched with black.
 They possess characteristics of both mastiffs and sight hounds.

-The Akbash has been bred to be independent.
+The Akbash have been bred to be independent.
 Dogs of this breed might think that they know better than their owners during training.
 The Akbash is a relatively low-energy breed.
 Because it is in their nature to lie with the flocks they guard most of the day, they do not possess tremendous endurance or energy.
 That does not mean that they can be confined to small spaces.
 It is still very much a working breed and is happiest when given a task to complete.
 These dogs are known for their intelligence, bravery, independence, and loyalty.

 Akitas that are going to be in the household with children should be brought up with them from puppyhood.
 The Akita is primarily a guard dog, and because of its strength and great size, it must be taught to obey implicitly if it is to be an integral part of the home.
 They are apt to be very aggressive toward other dogs.